NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 NIHON KOHDEN's attempt to make digital modular monitors was a failure, one that was unfortunately disastrous.

 The moment came that Life Scope S (BSS-9800) Bedside Station as the first Life Scope model to offer Ethernet LAN connectivity was finally launched in August 1998 (Signals 354) internationally.
-For a while it did seem that the worst was finally over, but it was soon game over before the product could be launched in the biggest US market.
+For a while it did seem that the worst was finally over, but it was game over even before the product could be launched in the biggest US market.

 The first NIHON KOHDEN digital modular monitor launched in August 1998